lumentut/ng-ripple-module/README.md

 ```

 ## Ionic 3 Colaboration
 Ionic lets web developers build, test, and deploy cross-platform hybrid mobile apps easier than ever.
 Below are examples of ripple directive in Ionic 3 application.
-Dont't forget to set the host element style position property into `relative`for custom class.
+Dont't forget to set the host element style position property into `relative`on your custom class.

 ```ts